evanscho/flipbook-vue/README.md

 `<flipbook>` element, or to `.viewport` sub-element of flipbook.

 If the size is horizontally long and `singlePage` prop is `false` (default), it displays two pages spread, suitable for desktop browsers.
-If it's vertically long, it displays single pages, suitable for smartphones.
+If it's vertically long and `doublePage` prop is `false` (default), it displays single pages, suitable for smartphones.

 There are some internal classes.